grant_single_labels_website|summary

 • Provide an estimate of eligible costs, including those assumed by partners

-• Outline activities to be undertaken and how they will meet the program’s objectives.
+• Specify the expected outcomes and how the activities will achieve the program's objectives.

-• Provide an estimate of eligible costs, including those assumed by partners.
+• Include an estimate of eligible costs, including costs shared with partners.

 Here are some additional pieces of information about the First Nations and Inuit Skills Link Program: